 Query Census Store from Snowflake

-Integrate Census Store with your Snowflake warehouse using Apache Iceberg for Zero-ETL access to SaaS and CSV datasets
+Integrate Census Store with your Snowflake warehouse using Apache Iceberg for Zero-ETL access to Entity Resolution and CSV datasets

 Prerequisites